Best Sleeping Pads for Camping: The Ones We Trust from Real Camping Trips

 Good to know: This sleeping pad is unisex

-When it comes to closed cell foam sleeping pads, this was one of the best camping mat options we tested.
-We loved that the Nemo Switchback offers a lot when it comes to simplicity.
+When it comes to closed cell foam sleeping pads, this was one of the best camping mat options I tested.
+I loved that the Nemo Switchback offers a lot when it comes to simplicity.
 You’re good to go really quickly and on our higher altitude, summer camps, we found this a real bonus at the end of the day.

-This pad does have a low R-Value of 2, which is relatively low in relation to some of the other camping sleeping pad options in our round up.
-However, where we felt through of tests that the Nemo Switchback really came into its own was when it was layered with an inflatable sleeping pad for added warmth at really low temperatures.
+This pad does have a low R-Value of 2, which is relatively low in relation to some of the other camping sleeping pad options in our guide.
+However, where I felt through my tests that the Nemo Switchback really came into its own was when it was layered with an inflatable sleeping pad for added warmth at really low temperatures.

-This sleeping pad doesn’t pack up particularly small – measuring in at 51x13x14cm/20x5x5.5in.
-This wasn’t possible to fit in any of our backpacking packs and so needs to be lashed to your pack.
-However, if that isn’t an issue for you, this makes it really easy to deploy this sleeping pad once you get to camp so you can get set up in super quick time.
+This sleeping pad doesn’t pack up particularly small: measuring in at 51x13x14cm/20x5x5.5in.
+This wasn’t possible to fit in any of my backpacking packs and so needs to be lashed to your pack.
+However, if that isn’t an issue for you, this makes it really easy to deploy once you get to camp so you can get set up in super quick time.

 Your need level for comfort and your want for ease will help you decide whether the Nemo Switchback is right for you or not.
-We loved it, when used in the right circumstances!
-Read our full review of the Nemo Switchback sleeping pad.
+I loved it, when used in the right circumstances!
+Read my full review of the Nemo Switchback sleeping pad.

 Therm-a-Rest Z Lite Sol